silverstripe/developer-docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

 In the absence of a generic module API, it is also the primary way to identify which modules are installed, through [ClassManifest::getModules()](api:SilverStripe\Core\Manifest\ClassManifest::getModules()).
-A module is defined as a toplevel folder in the webroot which contains either a `_config.php` file, or a `_config/` folder.
+All modules contain either a `_config.php` file, or a `_config/` folder.
 Modules can be specifically excluded from manifests by creating a blank `_manifest_exclude` file in the module folder.

+Modules can either be:

+* a toplevel folder in the project root, or
+* a third-party package installed via composer (i.e. in the `vendor/` directory).

 By default, the finder implementation will exclude any classes stored in files within a `tests/` folder, unless tests are executed.